ssaket/eeg-pipeline/README.md

 An EEG pipeline for encoding and decoding analysis built using MNE python.
 The pipeline design is highly influenced by [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn-pipeline-pipeline).
 The steps are passed as a list.

-In this repository, we use the pipeline to perform cleaning, ICA, ERP peak calculation, Mass Univariate analysis and Decoding Analysis on subjects from [ERPcore][https://erpinfo.org/erp-core](1) for the P300 task.
+In this repository, we use the pipeline to perform cleaning, ICA, ERP peak calculation, Mass Univariate analysis and Decoding Analysis on subjects from [ERPcore](https://erpinfo.org/erp-core) [1]() for the P300 task.

+## Getting started

 Quick Example